Skip to content

 The prick test

 The English word "prick" means "puncture."
 Many may have heard the term, as this allergy test is the most commonly used.
 But what exactly is a prick test?
-The term comes from the English verb "to prick," which means "to pierce" and describes an important part of the procedure.
+The term comes from the English verb "to prick," which means "to pierce" and thus describes an important part of the procedure.

-With this allergy test, immediate reactions can be detected, which is why the suspicion of so-called immediate allergies is reasonable, i.e., physical reactions that occur within a few minutes.
-There is a standard range for skin tests, which includes about 15-20 solutions with the most common allergens.
-Doctors always perform so-called positive and negative controls to better assess the results of other solutions.
+This allergy test can detect immediate reactions, which is why it is useful when there is suspicion of so-called immediate allergies, i.e., physical reactions that occur within a few minutes.There is a standard range for skin tests that includes about 15–20 solutions with the most common allergens.
+Doctors always conduct so-called positive and negative controls to better assess the results of other solutions.

 The active control is a saline solution to which the patient should not react.
 If this is the case, the skin may generally overreact.

 In the skin test, the negative control is histamine.
-An obvious reaction, such as nodule formation, is not a sign of an allergy but is desired.These two solutions ensure that the results of the sting test are evaluable, more precisely usable.
+An obvious reaction, such as nodule formation, is not a sign of an allergy but is desired.
+These two solutions ensure that the results of the sting test are evaluable, more precisely usable.

 It is important that prick tests can be used to detect allergies where the cause of a reaction occurs immediately after exposure – such as hay fever or certain food allergies.